Devolution

 The UK Government published a devolution white paper on 16 December 2024, setting out its plans for devolution in England.

-A devolution agreement will create a new single body, known as a Strategic Authority, or Combined County Authority covering the combined geographic area of Hampshire, Isle of Wight, Portsmouth and Southampton.
+A devolution agreement will create a Combined County Authority covering the combined geographic area of Hampshire, Isle of Wight, Portsmouth and Southampton.
 This combined area will be known as Hampshire and the Solent.

 Each stage of devolution will bring new powers and funding from central government into the region.
 More decisions on transport connectivity, skills and employment support, housing and strategic planning, economic development, energy and public safety will be made locally.